 The membership of the CLASHSA shall include all undergraduate students currently registered at McGill University in any of the major, double major, honours, joint honours, and minor programs of the departments of Caribbean and Latin American Studies and Hispanic Studies.

-Membership in the CLASHSA confers the right to participate in all activities organized by the CLASHSA as well as the right to attend Council meetings.
+Membership in the CLASHSA confers the right to participate in all activities organized by the CLASHSA as well as the right to attend Executive meetings.

 Non-members of the CLASHSA shall be known as Observers.

-Observers may attend a meeting of Council with the assent of one member of the Executive.
+Observers may attend a meeting of Executive with the assent of one member of the Executive.

-Observers shall have full speaking rights at Council but under no circumstances may exercise a vote.
+Observers shall have full speaking rights at meetings of the Executive but under no circumstances may exercise a vote.

 Title II – Organization